CraftyLlamaCoalition/CraftyLlamaBot/README.md

-# susstral
+# CraftyLlamaBot
-Discord bot based with local LLM
+Discord bot created to interact with local LLMs and further the CraftyLlamaCoaliton agenda.